Code-Institute-Submissions/MileStoneProject-2/Readme.md

 A get in touch box was created using Java Script so that people have the ability to get in touch with the band so that they can respond to the user.

+### Feature 3 - Events Box

+This allows the user to begin the process of purchasing tickets for events.

 ### Features Left to Implement

+Payment screen for the Events Box Form (see above)

 #### Forum Board